-There is an Ottawa branch of the Royal Astronomical Society of Canada (RASC).
+There is an Ottawa centre of the Royal Astronomical Society of Canada (RASC).
 They hold regular monthly meetings which are open to the general public and organize and/or participate in many free public astronomy related events.
-They also have an observatory in a relatively dark location which houses a 16″ equitorially mounted newtonian that has recently been resurfaced.
+The RASC also hosts dark sky public telescope nights – “Star Parties” – at the Carp library.
+For more info see the Stargazing page or the Ottawa RASC.
+They have an observatory in a relatively dark location which houses a 18″ Starmaster newtonian telescope.
 Members can, with an orientation course, use the telescope or simply take advantage of the dark site and use their own telescopes.
 There is also a telescope lending “library”.
 There are many other advantages to joining the RASC.
 Please see the RASC Home Page for more info.
-See the Events page on this site for information about RASC sponsored astronomy events.

 OAFs and OAOG

 There are two ad-hoc astronomy groups in the Ottawa area that support public astronomy.
 These groups are informal and organized mainly through email lists and casual gatherings.

 Both groups hold impromptu sidewalk astronomy sessions and participate in other public astronomy events.

 The main access to these groups is via a web based discussion group service.
 Group activities and discussions are announced using a free discussion service which provides a message board with optional email notifications.